microsoft/botframework-cli/packages/luis/README.md

   --isStaging                      Publishes luis application to staging slot if set.
 Default to production slot

+  --genSettingsOnly                [default: false]Indicates only write out settings to out folder.
+Only valid if --out is set
 EXAMPLE

        $ bf luis:build --in {INPUT_FILE_OR_FOLDER} --authoringKey {AUTHORING_KEY} --botName {BOT_NAME}